Half-Guinea-Press/zymurgical-oubliette/docs/group-n/people/Eluric.md

 -   <img src="https://half-guinea-press.github.io/zymurgical-oubliette/images/Eluric.jpg" alt="" style="width:100%">

--   Eluric Voss cleric of Cuiraécen with the Green Spears
+-   Cleric of Cuiraécen with the Green Spears

     ---

-        Cleric of Cuiraécen with the Green Spears
     - Member of Pact of the Green Spears
     - Associated with ?

 </div>